flaviotruzzi/flaviotruzzi.github.io/_drafts/statistical-learning.md

   2. If my prediction is correct, I can enjoy my beer or I can pass to the next sip
   3. If my prediction is wrong I need to drink the whole bottle and go to the next sip.

-So how can I prepare?
+So how can I train for this task?

 ## Definition